-At Sendible, it’s our mission to help marketers be more productive by giving them the opportunity to lift themselves to achieve their greatest potential.
-So, when a new platform comes along that gives marketers the ability to attract new customers - naturally, we jump at the opportunity to learn all about it and do our best to get it integrated into the Sendible platform as soon as we can!
+At Sendible, our mission is to help agencies amplify their clients’ stories to make them successful.
+So, when a new, promising platform like Google My Business comes along and gives marketers the ability to attract new customers - naturally, we jump at the opportunity to learn all about it and do our best to get it integrated into our platform as soon as we can.

 What is Google My Business?

 How your client’s brand is being portrayed and discussed across the social web can sometimes feel entirely out of your control.
 There’s always the worry that potential customers could be misled, either through negative reviews or inaccurate business information nudging prospects towards competitors.

 Google My Business is a great way to solve the latter issue.
 In a similar way that Yelp and TripAdvisor allow businesses to be listed with accurate information, Google My Business has the added benefit of being tied to Google’s search engine.